karminer60/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A DOM is a

 2. What is an event?

+An event is a

 3. What is an event listener?

+An event listener is

 4. Why would we convert a NodeList into an Array?

+You would convert NodeList into an Array because

 5. What is a component?

+A component is a

 ### Git Set up